-Mexico and Cuba couldn’t be more different as travel destinations, but our ‘Pro in the Know’ Karen O’Connor explains why weaving together an incentive travel adventure serving up a taste of Mexico City and Cancun followed by a feast for the senses in Havana can work a treat.
-With an Australian group from the liquor industry on a study tour in tow, the Totem Group leader led them to the perfect mix of luxury accommodation, culture and some unforgettable experiences.
+Mexico and Cuba couldn’t be more different as travel destinations, but Totem Group explains why weaving together an incentive travel adventure serving up a taste of Mexico City and Cancun followed by a feast for the senses in Havana can work a treat.
+With an Australian group from the liquor industry on the study tour and their willingness to have fun, allowed the team from Totem Group to create some unforgettable experiences.

-Q: Karen, tell us about how this incentive trip began for your group?
+Q: Team Totem, tell us about how this incentive trip began for your group?